-Assessments of stream health are a function of monitoring the water body’s physical, chemical, and biological integrity (33 USC §§ 1151, 1972).
+Assessments of stream health are a function of monitoring the water body’s physical, chemical, and biological integrity (33 USC § 1251, 1972).
 Monitoring physical habitat integrity facilitates determination of whether all necessary environmental niches are present to support a diverse aquatic community (Maddock, 1999).
 Monitoring chemical integrity facilitates determination of whether toxic compounds are present, as well as whether minerals are sufficiently balanced to support aquatic life (Maruya et al., 2016; Wang et al., 2007).
 Monitoring biological integrity, which is closest to the actual assessment of stream health, facilitates determination of whether unmeasured physical or chemical parameters are impacting otherwise balanced ecosystems (Ode et al., 2016; Stoddard et al., 2006).

-Tremendous management effort is expended annually to monitor all three types of stream integrity indicators.
+Tremendous effort is expended to monitor all three types of stream integrity indicators.
 Whether monitoring programs are large and complex or small and straightforward, all share the challenge of how to communicate physical, chemical, and biological data in a scientifically rigorous, repeatable, and readily understandable way to non-scientists (National Research Council, 1990).
 Because most environmental managers and decision-makers are not scientists, and similarly, scientists may not appreciate the applied context for technical products, the communication of ecological data for decision-making can be challenging.
 Furthermore, ecological data are rarely black and white, leading to many management decisions made in the “grey zone” (Paulsen et al., 2008).
 This is particularly true when physical, chemical, and biological lines of evidence are not in complete agreement with one another.

 Multiple well-known tools exist for effectively communicating information for a single line of evidence.
 Bioassessment tools include the Index of Biological Integrity (IBI; Karr (1981)), Observed to Expected ratios (O/E; Hawkins et al. (2000)), and hybrids of the IBI and O/E (Mazor et al., 2016).
 Chemical assessment tools include the Canadian Council of Ministers of the Environment (CCME) Water Quality Index (CCME (Canadian Council of Ministers of the Environment), 2001; Hurley et al., 2012).
 Physical habitat assessment tools, which are less common, include the California Rapid Assessment Method (Collins et al., 2007; Solek et al., 2011) and the more recently developed Index of Physical Integrity (Rehn et al., 2018).
 These established tools have been used as single lines of evidence to separately address chemical, physical, and biological components of the United States CWA.